abdulmahejabeen/Bike-Share-Demand-Prediction/README.md

 The rise in on-road vehicles and traffic congestion underscores the need for reliable transportation options.
 Through the utilization of bike-sharing systems, our goal is to alleviate traffic congestion, decrease Greenhouse Gas Emissions, and advocate for a healthier and eco-friendly mode of transportation.

 ## Data Preprocessing
+- Checked the multicollinearity across all independent variables and dropped the variables which has a variable inflation factor (VIF) greater than five.
+- Label encoding done to transform the categorical variables.
+- Transformed the target variable with square root and logarithmic transformations for Linear regression models.
+- scaled the features for normalization.

+## Proposed models

+## Rebalancing approach